10 Tips For Moving To London: Your Essential 2026 Guide

 Benefits:

-• Reduces costs related to car ownership
+• Lower ongoing costs relative to running a car

-• Less stress from parking and traffic navigation
+• Less stress from parking and traffic

-9. Plan Your Move Considering London's Infrastructure
+9. Plan Your Move Around London's Streets, Parking, and Timing

-• Scheduling moves to avoid peak traffic
+• Scheduling to avoid peak traffic where possible

 10. Consider If London Fits Your Personal and Professional Goals